These pumpkin carving ideas are unlike anything you’ve ever seen. Get inspired to go big this Halloween with these amazing pumpkin carvings!

-Before we dive into the pumpkin carving ideas, I want to give you some important pumpkin carving tips that might help you.
-These are things I’ve learned over my years of carving pumpkins and I think they might help you too (and of course, leave your tips in the comments!).
+Before we dive into the pumpkin carvings, I want to give you some important pumpkin carving tips that might help you.
+These are things I’ve learned over my years of carving pumpkins, and I think they might help you too (and of course, leave your tips in the comments!).

 Tips for Pumpkin Carving

 - Pick a pumpkin with the right shape.
 The most important things to note are that the bottom is flat (for no rolling), there are no bruises, and the stem is sturdy so it doesn’t break off.

 - Cut the lid at an angle or cut through the back.
 You probably already know this one, but if you cut straight up and down, the lid is probably going to go straight down in (especially as it dries).
 Also consider cutting the pumpkin from the back.
 This maintains the structural integrity of the pumpkin a bit better, especially as you are carving.

 - Just buy a pumpkin scoop.
 If you plan to carve pumpkins every year, invest in a special scoop.
 Using a regular spoon is a pain and ice cream scoops are bulky (at least mine is).
 The pumpkin scoop is specially designed to be lightweight and it works really well.